Gravity block energy storage

 When picking a density for the blocks, I’ve considered the following materials:

-• iron density 7,900 kk/cubic metre (Making the block from iron would be too expensive, but iron gives an upper limit for the block density), and
+• Iron: density: 7,900 kg/cubic metre (Making the block from iron would be too expensive, but iron gives an upper limit for the block density), and

-• lead density 11,300 kg/cubic metre (another upper limit for the block density).
+• Lead: density 11,300 kg/cubic metre (another upper limit for the block density, which would also be too expensive).

 I’ve chosen a density between water and rammed earth, 1,500 kg/cubic metre.